hideyukiinada/ml/web_examples/mnist/readme.md

 1. On your browser, go to http://localhost:5000

 # Accuracy
 You'll notice that accuracy will be much lower than 95% when you draw a digit.
 This is as expected because the model is not trained with your handwriting.
-For example, I myself have difficulty in getting the system to recognize 8, 9 and 0.
+For example, I myself have difficulty in getting the system to recognize 8, 9 and 0 that I draw.